yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 #### Why Rebrand the AwesomeBar?
 {:.no_toc}

+Two months ago, when Firefox Suggest features started trickling into Firefox Nightly, I [opened a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1725290) because I saw a *Firefox Suggest* label in my address bar even though I had opted out of search suggestions.
+I had assumed then that Firefox Suggest was an addition to Firefox's existing functionality.

+Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new term.

+>Firefox Suggest is what we're labeling bookmarks/history now.
+They're "suggestions" from Firefox as opposed to suggestions from your search engine.

-As noted above, most of Firefox Suggest's functionality isn't actually new.
+That means that at first blush, a lot of Firefox Suggest's functionality isn't actually new.
 It is the repackaging of Firefox 3 technology with the addition of "contextual suggestions" and advertising.
 Firefox’s release notes from 2008 [noted](https://website-archive.mozilla.org/www.mozilla.org/firefox_releasenotes/en-us/firefox/3.0/releasenotes/):

 <blockquote>Smart Location Bar: type in all or part of the title, tag or address of a page to see a list of matches from your history and bookmarks; a new display makes it easier to scan through the matching results and find that page you're looking for.
 Results are returned according to their a combination of frequency, and recency of visits to that page, ensuring that you're seeing the most relevant matches.
 An adaptive learning algorithm further tunes the results to your patterns!</blockquote>

 Sounds kinda familiar.

-Mozilla said back then that the address bar was smarter because it showed me *my* locally sourced content - my **history** and **bookmarks**.
-The new feature though, shows me content from "contextual suggestions" that lead me *away* from my own content towards content that my browser (and maybe a web service) is directing me towards.
+Mozilla said back then that the AwesomeBar was smarter because it showed *my* locally sourced content - my history and bookmarks.
+The new feature though, shows me results that leads me *away* from my own content towards other sources of information.

-I can see it from Mozilla's perspective -- the browser is ultimately interpreting what users are typing into the address bar and showing you things that the software deems to be relevant, and returning that result to you.
-The software is web-connected anyway, so *why not* take advantage of web services (or built-in suggestions) to provide more relevant responses that go beyond browsing through stuff users have already seen?
+I can see it from Mozilla's perspective -- the browser is ultimately interpreting what users are typing into the address bar and showing you things that the software deems to be relevant, and returning those results to you.
+The software is web-connected anyway, so *why not* take advantage of web services (or built-in suggestions) to provide additional relevant responses that go beyond browsing through stuff users have already seen?

 ##### Differentiation
 {:.no_toc}

-Perhaps Mozilla wanted to rebrand the AwesomeBar suggestions in order to differentiate between search engine suggestions and contextual suggestions?
+Perhaps Mozilla wanted to rebrand the AwesomeBar suggestions in order to differentiate between search engine suggestions and locally sourced suggestions?
 Firefox developers said as much in their bug tracker - "they're suggestions from Firefox as opposed to suggestions from your search engine".

-Even if that is the case, it doesn't seem to be the relevant distinction here - Mozilla wants to separate search engine suggestions from *contextual suggestions*, so that you don't think Google or DuckDuckGo or whatever your default search engine is is showing you content from Firefox Suggest.
-That can be done without rebranding locally sourced suggestions though - simply label the *new* suggestions from Firefox Suggest.
+Unfortunately, this doesn't seem to be the relevant distinction - presumably, Mozilla wants to separate *search engine suggestions* from *contextual suggestions*, so that you don't think Google or DuckDuckGo is showing you content from Firefox Suggest.

+What has happened instead is that Firefox now shows offline, locally sourced suggestions alongside possibly network enabled contextual suggestions and labels them exactly the same, in order to make them distinct from search engine suggestions.

+Firefox could differentiate between search engine suggestions and contextual suggestions without rebranding locally sourced suggestions - simply label the (new) contextual suggestions from Firefox Suggest separately.

 #### Rebranding is Confusing
 {:.no_toc}

 For people that are already familiar with Firefox, relabeling the existing history and bookmark search is extremely confusing.

-I myself run a [setup of Firefox]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) that doesn't show search engine suggestions in the address bar, so prior to Firefox Suggest, everything that appeared in my address bar suggestions was *my* content - things I *knew* I would be interested in seeing.

-I was so confused by the appearance of the "Firefox Suggest" label in my address bar that I opened a bug, whereupon I was told that Firefox was relabeling those suggestions as part of the new feature.

-Here's the problem -- it doesn't *make sense*!

 Firefox Suggest is its *own thing*.
 It is the new contextual suggestions - the nifty links to Wikipedia, the useful nudges to eBay - but it is decidedly *not* my own content.